bump-sh/cli/README.md

 > This feature implements the [OpenAPI Overlay specification](https://github.com/OAI/Overlay-Specification).
 It is possible to apply an Overlay to any kind of document, be it an OpenAPI or AsyncAPI definition file.

 The Overlay specification of OpenAPI makes it possible to modify the content of an API definition file by adding a layer on top of it.
-That layer helps adding, removing or changing some or all of the content of the original definition.
+That layer helps add, remove, or change some or all of the content of the original definition.

 Technically, the `bump overlay` command will output a modified version of the `[DEFINITION_FILE]` (an OpenAPI or AsyncAPI document) by applying the operations described in the `[OVERLAY_FILE]` Overlay file to the original API document.

-To redirect the output of the command to a new file you can run:
+To redirect the output of the command to a new file you can run the following:

 ```shell
 bump overlay api-document.yaml overlay-file.yaml > api-overlayed-document.yaml